VUEngine/VUEngine-Core/readme.txt

 	· RunnerPack, DanB, Dasi and all the other people in Planet Virtual Boy develpment forums who always are kind enough to share their knowledge.

+	· Libgccvb has been refactored to accomodate better to this engine, all it's code is credited to it's creators and Jorge Eremiev doesn't take any credit on it.

 ==================